What do I do with my preschooler?

 Cons: Some crafts are involved and will need supervision

 All About Reading has several levels of Reading and Spelling curriculum (which are great) but I’m talking about preschool here.
-The Pre-1 level is perfect for the preschooler.
-It takes them through capital letters, lower case letters, and letter sounds in 78 lessons.
-If you want to be crafty but not Catholic ABC’s crafty, the letter worksheets in All About Reading are for you.
+The Pre-Reading level is perfect for the preschooler.
+It takes them through capital letters, lowercase letters, and letter sounds.
+If you want to be crafty but not Catholic ABCs crafty, the letter worksheets in All About Reading are for you.
 They are fun to color and then the instructions have optional ways to ‘craft-up’ the worksheet with supplies you probably already have.
-An example is ‘a’ is for apple tree.
+An example is ‘a’ for an apple tree.
 Color the tree, then use a Q-tip and red paint to dot apples onto the tree.
 A craft that involves only one color and one disposable (I don’t have to clean it) paintbrush-like utensil!
 The pre-reading activities described in the Teacher Manual book, are great.
-They teach things that I didn’t even know where skills necessary for learning how to read.
-Pre-1 Level also comes with two books that have cute short rhymes in one, and longer poems in the other.
+They teach things that I didn’t even know were skills necessary for learning how to read.
+Pre-Reading Level also comes with two books that have cute short rhymes in one, and longer poems in the other.
 Both are fun.
-Depending on which package you get, you can also get a letter sounds CD, a Ziggy-the- Zebra puppet, stickers, etc. (check their website by clicking the picture above).
-The best part of this program is it really takes zero-effort to plan or prepare.
-I open the book, do what it says.
-A typical lesson would be to sing the ABC’s song with your student, point to the letter of the day (and talk about it), read the poems/rhymes in the book provided, do the craft/worksheet, and do a letter writing activity, and do a pre-reading skills activity.
+Depending on which package you get, you can also get a letter sounds CD, a Ziggy-the- Zebra puppet, stickers, etc. The best part of this program is it takes zero effort to plan or prepare.
+I open the book, and do what it says.
+A typical lesson would be to sing the ABC song with your student, point to the letter of the day (and talk about it), read the poems/rhymes in the book provided, do the craft/worksheet, and do a letter-writing activity, and do a pre-reading skills activity.

 Pros: No planning effort needed, easy crafts, comprehensive reading preparation